-- (1) No food product may enter the Philippines, or be withdrawn from a warehouse, for consumption in the Philippines if such food product-- - (a) appears unsafe for human consumption, or adulterated or misbranded; - (b) is not marked or labeled as required by regulations for domestic or imported articles; or - (c) does not comply with the requirements of this section. - (2) Upon entry for consumption in the Philippines, food products that are not prohibited from entry or from withdrawal from a warehouse under paragraph (1) shall be deemed to be and treated as domestic food products, except that all labeling of such products shall clearly identify the country of origin to facilitate the identification of products linked to outbreaks of illness.

-(C) Inspection of Imports -

-- (1) Food products that are offered for importation, or withdrawn from a warehouse, for consumption in the Philippines, shall be subject to examinations inspections, sampling, and such other procedures at the port of entry or in the exporting nation by officers or employees duly designated by the Secretary.
-Such procedures shall be conducted with such frequency and in such manner as the Secretary may prescribe by regulation. - (2) Food products from a nation that is certified for such food products under subsection (e)(3) shall be subject to random examinations, inspections, sampling, and other procedures.
-Food products from a nation that is not certified for such food products under subsection (e)(3) shall be subject to such intensified examinations, inspections, sampling, and other verification procedures, including inspection in the country of origin, as the Secretary determines are necessary to ensure compliance with this Act.
+- (2) IMPORT REQUIREMENTS-(a) No food product may enter the Philippines, or be withdrawn from a warehouse, for consumption in the Philippines if such food product- - (i) appears unsafe for human consumption, or adulterated or misbranded; - (ii) is not marked or labeled as required by regulations for domestic or imported articles; or - (iii)does not comply with the requirements of this Section. - (b) Upon entry for consumption in the Philippines, food products that are not prohibited from entry or from withdrawal from a warehouse under paragraph (a) shall be deemed to be treated as domestic food products, except that all labeling of such products shall clearly identify the country of origin to facilitate the identification of products linked to outbreaks of illness. - (3) INSPECTION OF IMPORTS-(a) Food products that are offered for importation, or withdrawn from a warehouse, for consumption in the Philippines, shall be subject to examinations inspections, sampling, and such other procedures at the port of entry or in the exporting nation by officers or employees duly designated by the Secretary.
+Such procedures shall be conducted with such frequency and in such manner as the Secretary may prescribe by regulation. - (b) Food products from a nation that is certified for such food products under subsection (5)(c) shall be subject to random examinations, inspections, sampling, and other procedures.
+Food products from a nation that is not certified for such food products under subsection (5)(c) shall be subject to such intensified examinations, inspections, sampling, and other verification procedures, including inspection in the country of origin, as the Secretary determines are necessary to ensure compliance with this Act.